hannahpatellis/plume/README.md

 ## How to use

-Enter the number of students you want per group into the input field and click the gray button.
+Enter the number of students you want per group into the input field and click the circular gray button.
 It will generate groups with that number of students.
 If there are leftover students, it will add them to other groups.

 For example, if you have a class of 29 and you want groups of 2, you'll have one group of 3 and not one group of 1.

 To change the timer, click the time and it will turn into an input field.
-Enter the number of minutes you want to count down from and click the green "Start timer" button.
+Enter the number of minutes from which you want to count down and click the green "Start timer" button.

 Once the timer has started you can click the red "Stop and reset timer" button to stop the countdown and reset back to the last input.

+If a student is absent, select the rectangular gray button next to the group size input field.
+A modal will pop up with a list of every student.
+Uncheck absent students and select the green "Save" button.
+Now when you generate groups, that student will not be included.
+When you refresh the page, all students will be remarked as present. _(Feature added Dec 21)_

 ## How to run